IntelRealSense/librealsense/doc/installation.md

 ---

 # Apple OSX Installation
+** Note ** - OSX port has limited functionality in this development branch.
+The issue will be addressed in following releases

 1. Install XCode 6.0+ via the AppStore
 2. Install the Homebrew package manager via terminal - [link](http://brew.sh/)